Gluten Free Festive Drinks 2023: Coffee Shop Guide (dairy free too)

 (2) How I approach the issue:

-• I only go into stores that are relatively quiet so they barista has time to talk to me and isn’t pressured by the queue!
+- I only go into stores that are relatively quiet so the barista has time to talk to me

-• I explain the issue.
+- I explain the issue.
 “I have coeliac disease so I can’t have any risk of gluten in my drink.
-You guys serve a gluten-containing oat milk so I have to make sure there’s no chance any bit of that gets in my drink… just want to check its a clean jug, the steamer has been wiped down with a clean cloth etc”.
-If they look at me like I’m mad, I leave it and walk away.
+You serve a gluten-containing oat milk so I have to make sure there’s no chance any bit of that gets in my drink… just want to check its a clean jug, the steamer has been wiped down with a clean cloth etc”.
+If they look at me like I’m mad, I stick to a black coffee/tea/fruit tea.

-• If they do make you feel at all uncomfortable (which is all too common), remember you are not a burden!!!!!
+If they do make you feel at all uncomfortable, remember you are not a burden!!!!!
+Its a medical need.

-(3) So you know what others do… Based on an Insta Poll in 2021, around 60% of coeliacs will drink at a coffee shop that sells gluten containing oat milk but just take the measures listed above to make themselves as safe as possible.
+(3) So you know what others do… Based on an Insta Poll in 8/11/2023, around 75% of coeliacs will drink at a coffee shop that sells gluten containing oat milk.

 1 Comments